Books To Read Bullet Journal Page

-The Sakura Pigma Micron is an excellent choice if you decide to color your spreads too because they use archival ink which is totally waterproof, meaning that the black ink won’t smudge when you use colored marker on top or watercolor.
+The Sakura Pigma Micron is an excellent choice if you decide to color your spreads because they use archival ink which is totally waterproof.
+This means that the black ink won’t smudge when you use colored marker on top or watercolor.

 Supplies to make your bujo books to read spread

-I used the following supplies to make my spread from beginning to end:
+I used the following supplies to make my books i’ve read template from beginning to end:

 - My bullet journal notebook

 - Kuratake Fude Brush Pen (hard tip)